rotsix/self-hosted/README.md

 The SSH configuration should be customized to only allow pubkey authentication.

-Add keys to the git user in the `/home/git/.authorized_keys`, and create repositories using `git-shell` commands.
+Add keys to the git user in `/home/git/.authorized_keys`, and create repositories using `git-shell` commands.

 ### Apps